What Does Board Certified Mean?

 ADHD is a highly complex neurodevelopmental disorder.
 It’s not something that can be easily diagnosed with a simple test.
 Instead, it involves a detailed assessment with a wide variety of factors to take into account.
 This is where being board certified can make a significant impact on the level of care that you receive when seeking a diagnosis.

 Importantly, clinicians must be able rule out other possible conditions that may cause ADHD-like symptoms before formulating a diagnosis.
-For example, learning disabilities, autism spectrum disorder, depression, and anxiety can all have symptoms that appear to be similar to ADHD.
+For example, learning disabilities, autism spectrum disorder, depression, anxiety and certain medical conditions can all have symptoms that appear to be similar to ADHD.

 Are Done Clinicians Board Certified?

 Yes!
-The psychiatric clinicians for our ADHD telehealth clinic are licensed and board-certified medical practitioners who have the proven expertise to diagnose and treat ADHD.
-Every one of our clinicians has been fully vetted and has considerable experience in ADHD diagnosis and treatment.
+The clinicians for our ADHD telehealth clinic are licensed and board-certified medical practitioners who have the necessary expertise to diagnose and treat ADHD.
+Every one of our clinicians has been fully vetted and has considerable education and training in ADHD diagnosis and treatment.

 If you want to make sure you get the best level of care, connect with our board-certified and licensed ADHD clinicians at Done today.